MadStu/noughts-and-crosses/README.md

   - I wanted to use black and white colours for the game, as when we played as children it was mostly black ink on white paper, so I have a slightly off-white colour called whitesmoke to represent a piece of paper.
   - The noughts and crosses on the game are black to provide high contrast represent the black ink.
+  - The game lines were created with black again and slightly fuzzy, again to make it feel to the user that it's hand drawn and they're playing with a friend.
   - I looked at a lot of background colours and felt the darkslategray colour provided good contrast between the text, the gameboard and the background.
 And it's also nice and comfortable to look at, not being too bright or too dark.
   - The text colour is floralwhite which is another off-white colour to just soften the brightness of a hard bright white a little and allows the user to keep playing without it becoming a strain.
   - The background colours do change depending on the outcome of the game.
 If the game is a draw, the background transitions into black.
 If the computer wins it turns bright red for a moment.
 But if the user wins it briefly becomes a kaleidoscope of bright and contrasting colours to celebrate.